Help and Contact

 As part of normal operations, we engage third party contractors to provide us with services, for example, if you call us to inform us about a leak, we may use contractors to investigate the issue.
-Where we use third party contactors, we may need to give your personal data to them, for example, to investigate the issue and inform you of the outcome.
+Where we use third party contactors, we may need to give your personal data to them, for example, to investigate and fix the issue and inform you of the outcome.

 In respect of business customers, the market opened on 1 April 2017 for water supplies to business users, enabling businesses to switch

 providers and is run by Market Operator Services Limited (“MOSL”).
 In order to facilitate this, we may share details of contacts at our business customers with MOSL and third party service providers where required.
 For more information on MOSL please see here.